hug-sch/vse-docs/setup/organize/organize-assets.rst

 The example in figure 1 takes 14 minutes and contains about 500 strips.
 As you can see from the coloring, various strip types (movies, text, sound, meta, ...) are used.

 A well-thought-out organization is crucial.
-Certainly, if you are working in a team or for an extended period of time.
+Certainly, if you are working in a team or for an extended period.
 Without any form of organization or naming conventions, a file named "mask-17" or "IMG-2128" won't ring a bell even after just one week.
 The only solution then is to open each strip to see what it means.